Harshita1375/AngleCalculator/README.md

 # AngleCalculator
-The Angle Finder model utilizes Python and OpenCV to detect and calculate angles by identifying the key points or lines in the input, the model computes the angle between them .
+The Angle Calculator model utilizes Python and OpenCV to detect and calculate angles by identifying the key points or lines in the input, the model computes the angle between them .

 ## How It Works